Storming the Sound

 Limited parking is available on the street so we recommend using the city lot that is on Moore Street (about two blocks east of Maple Hall).
 When you are at Maple Hall look to the east and you’ll see the “Parking” sign.
 If you place the “Event Parking Pass” on your dashboard, parking is FREE for registered participants.
 Click here for your free parking pass.

-To help attendees set up carpools we’ve put Storming the Sound on Ridevu.com.
+To help attendees set up carpools we put Storming the Sound on Ridevu.com.
+(This event will go live in early December)

 You can sign up to “Offer a Ride” or “Request a Ride”